MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/custom-fields.md

 Once you identified the records that get the custom field, you identify the data that you want to extract.
 Log Analytics uses this information to identify similar patterns in similar records.
 In [Step 3](#step-3-verify-accuracy-of-the-extract-and-create-custom-field), you'll be able to validate the results and provide further details for Log Analytics to use in its analysis.

 1. Highlight the text in the sample record that you want to populate the custom field.
-You will then be presented with a dialog box to provide a name and data type for the field and to perform the initial extract.
+You'll then be presented with a dialog box to provide a name and data type for the field and to perform the initial extract.
 The characters **\_CF** will automatically be appended.
 1. Click **Extract** to perform an analysis of collected records.
 1. The **Summary** and **Search Results** sections display the results of the extract so you can inspect its accuracy. **Summary** displays the criteria used to identify records and a count for each of the data values identified. **Search Results** provides a detailed list of records matching the criteria.

 ### Step 3: Verify accuracy of the extract and create custom field

 Once you have performed the initial extract, Log Analytics will display its results based on data that has already been collected.
-If the results look accurate then you can create the custom field with no further work.
-If not, then you can refine the results so that Log Analytics can improve its logic.
+If the results look accurate, you can create the custom field with no further work.
+If not, you can refine the results so that Log Analytics can improve its logic.

 1. If any values in the initial extract aren’t correct, then click the **Edit** icon next to an inaccurate record and select **Modify this highlight** in order to modify the selection.
 1. The entry is copied to the **Additional examples** section underneath the **Main Example**.
 You can adjust the highlight here to help Log Analytics understand the selection it should have made.
 1. Click **Extract** to use this new information to evaluate all the existing records.
 The results may be modified for records other than the one you just modified based on this new intelligence.
 1. Continue to add corrections until all records in the extract correctly identify the data to populate the new custom field.
-1. Click **Save Extract** when you are satisfied with the results.
+1. Click **Save Extract** when you're satisfied with the results.
 The custom field is now defined, but it won’t be added to any records yet.
 1. Wait for new records matching the specified criteria to be collected and then run the log search again.
 New records should have the custom field.
 1. Use the custom field like any other record property.
 You can use it to aggregate and group data and even use it to produce new insights.